Dreyer/php-zxcvbn/README.md

-This is a PHP port of Ryan Pearl's ([@rpearl](https://github.com/rpearl/python-zxcvbn)) python-zxcvbn port which itself is a port of Dan Wheeler's ([@lowe](https://github.com/lowe/zxcvbn)) zxcvbn, which is a JavaScript password strength generator.
+This is a PHP port of Dan Wheeler's ([@lowe](https://github.com/lowe/zxcvbn)) zxcvbn, which is a JavaScript password strength generator.

-Refer to the original JavaScript (well, actually CoffeeScript) implementation which can be found at: https://github.com/lowe/zxcvbn
+NB: You probably don't want to use this with production code, yet.
+Or without testing yourself.
+YMMV.

-NB: This is Quick 'n Dirty Port<sup>TM</sup> to PHP, as a starting point so I could understand how zxcvbn worked.
-You probably don't want to use this with production code, yet.
+All tests are performed by comparing the output from php-zxcvbn to the output from the JavaScript implementation.

 To see it in action, run:
 `php test.php`